fabulous-dev/Fabulous/docs/content/en/v2/development/styling-widgets/index.md

 ### With a function

-Since in F# everything is functions, you can reuse a widget by putting it in its own function.
+Since in F# everything is function, you can reuse a widget by putting it in its own function.

 ```fs
 module CustomViews =